PsichiX/Intuicio/book/src/scripting-pipeline-explained.md

     add(context, registry);
 }
 ```
-And this is basically exactly how and why Intuicio doesn't care about which side (script or native) calls what side - both script and native sides are calling each other the same way, and `VmScope` is just a container for script operations in the middle of interactions to make script side look the same as native side to host.
+And this is basically exactly how and why Intuicio doesn't care about which side (script or native) calls what side - both script and native sides are calling each other the same way, and `VmScope` is just a container for script operations in the middle of interactions to make script side look the same as native side to host - this opens quite interesting opportunity, if expression type matches, to use different frontends together in one applicaiton.
+You can think of it as something like `.NET` platform for Rust.

 # Conclusion